BND Hamburger Icon

 Preemptively combat pushback like this by “selling” the CRM internally and highlighting its specific sales staff benefits, including its CRM analytics tools.
 Once your team realizes a CRM tool can streamline lengthy, tedious processes and potentially increase their sales, they’ll be much more open-minded.

-Fahad Shoukat, COO of Skiplist and an expert in successful CRM implementation (having been involved in dozens of implementations throughout his career), told us that communicating value early and often is key.
+Fahad Shoukat, VP of operations at Allocate and an expert in successful CRM implementation, told us communicating value early and often is key.

 “There is no perfect CRM out there,” he said.
 “The best strategy I have found is to start the discussion early and highlight the shortcomings of the current system.”
 Indeed, several of the experts we spoke to mentioned that outlining current inefficiencies and how a CRM can eliminate them helps get sales department buy-in.